What to Do in Rome off the Beaten Path

 As you pass from one vaulted chamber to another, it becomes increasingly hard to comprehend that this is all underground.
 And believe it or not, this represents just 20 percent of the original palace which was long ago covered in gold leaf.
 The highlight is the massive central dome which had a rotating inner ceiling powered by slaves.
 Insane!!!

 You can only enter the Domus Aurea on a guided tour.
 Excavations are ongoing and you’ll be touring the work area clad in bright-yellow helmets.
 Domus Aurea tickets can be purchased online through CoopCulture.
 Unfortunately, free tours on the first Sunday of each month are NOT being offered anymore.
-You can also combine the Domus Aurea project with a guided visit to the Colosseum; tour tickets can be booked online on Viator or Walks of Italy.
+You can also combine the Domus Aurea project with a guided visit to the Colosseum; tour tickets can be booked online on Viator or Take Walks (aka Walks of Italy).

 Take in Rome’s Villas, Palazzos, and Museums Galore